 Do Not Make Any Large Deposits or Withdrawals

 Again, your lender will want to confirm your banking information and any large, or sudden, cash withdrawals or deposits will derail your final mortgage approval.
 If you receive any large cash gifts while you are waiting for your mortgage to be approved, report them to your bank or lender and provide a letter from your benefactor proving the money is a gift and not a loan.

 It may seem counter-intuitive, but paying off any large outstanding debts can change a pre-approved home loan to a denial.
 Calculating credit scores is extremely complex, and any change in your credit profile (good or bad, up or down) can cause a lender to reevaluate your pending approval and force you to begin the process all over again.

 Change In Employment

-If there is any change in employer, employment status, salary, bonus, hours, etc. you need to notify your lender of these changes immediately.
+Your employment history and current income is evaluated in the approval of your loan.
+If there is any change in employer, employment status, salary, bonus, hours, etc. you must notify your lender of these changes immediately.

 Check With Your Loan Officer

 Additional documents may be required prior to your mortgage closing.
-Your licensed mortgage Loan Officer will let you know if any documents will be needed when you close on your new home.
-They will work closely with you at each step of the mortgage process.
+Respond to document requests promptly.
+Missing documents could delay your loan's approval, and could even delay your settlement, too.
+Your licensed mortgage Loan Officer will let you know if any documents will be needed when you close on your new home, and will work closely with you during the mortgage process.